rghvdberg/golang-tutorials/04-data-access/mariadb-docker/README.md

       a8a2c26f1718   mariadb-docker_default   bridge    local
       ```

-      * Find the running maria database name.
+      * Find the running mariadb database name.

       ```
       $ docker ps --format "{{.Names}}" | grep mariadb mariadb-docker-mariadb-1
       ```

-      * Use a temporary mariadb container to connect to our running mariadb instance (as root) and import the data from the **create-tables.sql** file.
+      * Use a temporary mariadb container to connect to our running mariadb instance (as root) and import the data from the [create-tables.sql](create-tables.sql) file.
-      We'll use the password from the **docker-compse.yml** file
+      We'll use the password from the [docker-compose.yml](docker-compose.yml) file

       ```
       docker run --network mariadb-docker_default --rm mariadb mysql -hmariadb-docker-mariadb-1 -uroot -pmy-secret-pw < create-tables.sql